 If the couple has minor children, a child support order and a child custody order are also part of their divorce.
 The court determines an appropriate custody arrangement based on a set of factors about the child’s needs and the parents’ lifestyles.
 A child support order is determined according to Indiana’s child support guidelines.

 When you know divorce is the right course of action for your marriage, it is time to start working with an experienced divorce lawyer.
 Your divorce lawyer is your advocate, somebody who will provide legal guidance to help you reach the settlement that is in your best interest.
-To get started with our team at Tanzillo Stassin & Babcock P.C., contact our office to schedule your free legal consultation.

 How did we do?